SAP/generator-easy-ui5/README.md

 ## More generators

 And this is just the start!

-We made easy-ui5 extensible, so that the entire [UI5 Community](https://github.com/ui5-community/) can build additional plugins to scaffold any UI5-related development activity.
+We made Easy UI5 extensible, so that the entire [UI5 Community](https://github.com/ui5-community/) can build additional plugins to scaffold any UI5-related development activity.

 By default, this generator comes with the [project-creation-plugin](https://github.com/ui5-community/generator-ui5-project) but there are many others as well: